metreeca/metreeca-core/j2ee/src/docs/index.md

 # Getting Started

-To deploy a linked data apps as a web application, package it as a `war` archive adding:
+To deploy a linked data app as a web application, package it as a `war` archive adding:

 - compile dependencies from the platform [linked data framework](/modules/com.metreeca:link/${module.version}/) and other required platfom components;
 - a runtime dependency from the J2EE module;